 “John Savournin displays a warm voice and terrific comedic stage skills as his sidekick Leporello.”

-John also enjoys a varied concert and chamber music schedule, and has a particular fondness for contemporary music.
+John also enjoys a varied concert, chamber music and contemporary music schedule.

 A lover of chamber and contemporary music, John recently performed Maxwell Davies’ Eight Songs for a Mad King (Ossian Ensemble and Lands End Ensemble, Canada), Kagel’s …den 24.XII.1931 (Warehouse Ensemble, conducted by Edwin Roxburgh); The Boy who lived down the Lane by Diana Soh at the Performer’s Voice Symposium in Singapore and Stephen Oliver’s A Man of Feeling.